horga83/shellChatGPT/man/chatgpt.sh.1.md

 ### BUGS

-`Ksh93` mangles multibyte characters when re-editing input prompt and truncates input longer than 80 chars.
-Workaround is to move cursor one char and press the up arrow key.

-`Ksh2020` lacks functionality compared to `Ksh83u+`, such as `read` with history, so avoid it.

 Changing models in the same session may generate token count errors because the token count recorded in history file entries may differ significantly from model to model (encoding).